 I think of all the work I've done this past year.
-All the work my literary agent's done to pitch A Tapestry of Truth.
+All the work Kelly's done to pitch A Tapestry of Truth.
 While editors all over New York City praise my writing style, the book has yet to find the right publishing house.
 For over a year, I've lived with hopeful anticipation that is always met with immediate rejection.
 Kelly keeps my spirits up, but it's hard to see other books on the shelves at the store and know that my work is just as good.
 Just as worthy of being published.

-I'm prolific, if nothing else, having finished writing Common Threads last month.
+And I'm prolific, if nothing else, having finished writing Common Threads last month.
 Squirreling around in my head for plot points yielded some long-buried nuts and I'm thankful for the mental housecleaning.
 Still, I’m curious to see if I can write a memoir.
 Can I allow myself to explore something that real?
 Well, what I'm feeling now is certainly real...and I don't much like it.

-Then again, I didn't much like most of what happened to me in the first half of my life.
+But then again, I didn't much like most of what happened to me in the first half of my life.
 I wonder if that's all I'll ever have...a few peaceful moments sandwiched in-between a host of horrible illnesses, horrifying relationships, and the horrific challenges of financial stress.

-My inner drama queen is instantly silenced by the fact that for over a year I had lived with the fear of imminent death when heroin dealers and their arsenal of handguns haunted the duplex next door.
+My inner drama queen is instantly silenced by the fact that for over a year I had lived with the fear of imminent death when the drug dealers and their arsenal of handguns haunted the duplex next door.
 If I do have cancer, it's not an imminent death.
 I will deal with it.
 I will get treatment.